 Before you start one or the other of these procedures, we strongly recommend that you read our webpage about withdrawing from exams as well as the texts regulating EPFL studies with great care.
 Without any grounded and verifiable motive, your request as no chance of succeeding.
 In case of doubt, do not hesitate to get more information from the Legal Services of the Vice-Presidency for Academic Affairs of from the Student Services Desk.

-We also remind you that according to the Ordonnance sur le contrôle des études à l’EPFL (art.
-15), every student is allowed to consult his copy within six months of the communication of the result.
-It is always useful and productive to review one’s copy: this enables you to get an indication of the requirements of the course as well as of the topics to be studied further.
+Moreover, it is recommended to go and consult one’s copy before contesting the obtained grade (according to article 15 of the Ordonnance sur le contrôle des études à l’EPFL, every student is allowed to consult his copy within six months of the communication of the result).
 To do so, please contact the teacher in charge of the subject and follow the consultation procedure put in place.